-Monda is surrounded by the Sierras de Las Nieves to one side and to the other the Alpujatas, both of which provide a dramatic backdrop to this town so close the hub of activities on the Costa del Sol, yet up in the hills and surrounded by unspoilt nature, clean crisp air and a more sedate way of life.
+Monda is surrounded by the Sierras de Las Nieves on one side and the Alpujatas on the other, both of which provide a dramatic backdrop to a town that is so close to the hub of activities on the Costa del Sol, yet offers a more sedate lifestyle up in the hills in the clean, crisp air surrounded by unspoilt nature.

 Photo credit: Hermann Haf